Stainless steel: Life cycle cost

 Life cycle cost (LCC) calculations are used to select the design and the materials that will lead to the lowest cost over the whole life of a project, such as a building or a bridge.

 The formula, in a simple form, is the following:

 where LCC is the overall life cycle cost, AC is the acquisition cost, IC the installation cost, OC the operating and maintenance costs, LP the cost of lost production due to downtime, and RC the replacement materials cost.

 In addition, N is the planned life of the project, i the interest rate, and n the year in which a particular OC or LP or RC is taking place.
 The interest rate (i) is used to convert expenses from different years to their present value (a method widely used by banks and insurance companies) so they can be added and compared fairly.
-The usage of the sum formula ($\sum$) captures the fact that expenses over the lifetime of a project must be cumulated after they are corrected for interest rate.
+The usage of the sum formula ($\sum$) captures the fact that expenses over the lifetime of a project must be cumulated (added together) after they are corrected for interest rate.